ptmcg/logmerger/README.md

 ## Supported file types

-Log data is usually extracted from text log files, but can also be extracted from other log related files
+Log data is usually extracted from text log files, but can also be extracted from other log related files.

 | type                                                                               |                            |
 |------------------------------------------------------------------------------------|----------------------------|